3daddict/js-stl-parser/README.md

     * Work in progress

 ## Meta
-Distributed under the XYZ license.
+Distributed under the GNU GPLv3 license.
 See ``LICENSE`` for more information.

 [https://github.com/3daddict/js-stl-parser/](https://github.com/3daddict/js-stl-parser/)